 what they say

-IN FEBRUARY 2022, FestSpace, aN Eu-FUNDED research project involving 5 EUROPEAN cities, selccted it as THE ONLY UK EVENT to be PART OF it's"Inclusive Festival Design Guide" and one of europe's top 10 'best practice festivals'
+IN FEBRUARY 2022, FestSpace, aN Eu-FUNDED research project involving five EUROPEAN cities, selected latinolife as THE ONLY UK EVENT to QUALIFY FOR it's"Inclusive Festival Design Guide" and one of europe's top 10 'best practice festivals'

 “Latinolife in the park woke up the haringey community and was an amazing sight to behold.
 It gave those familiar with Latin America a taste of what they may have missed, and others an experience they will never, ever forget.
 It brought the park to life.
 There was something for everyone to enjoy.
 As the sun set, people reluctantly left.... but with the hope that they will have more, next year.” sarah jones, head of events, haringey council